LKlinke/Prodigy/pgfexamples/README.md

 │       ├── inference
 │       └── psi_fails               # Examples where Psi fails
-├── equivalence                     # Equivalence of two programs │   ├── loop_free                   # Programs without loops
-│       └── invariants              # ... and their counterparts
+├── equivalence                     # Equivalence of two programs │   ├── loop_free                   # Programs without loops and their counterparts
 │   └── loopy                       # Programs with loops
 │       └── invariants              # ... and their loop-free counterpart
 ├── independence                    # Checks for independent variables